 i) Well-being, gender identity and the sexed body

-ii) Youth cultures, emotion, and youth online
+ii) Youth cultures, emotion, and digital youth

 Roen, K., & Lundberg, T. (2020).
 Intersex mental health.
 In E. D. Rothblum (Ed.), The Oxford Handbook of Sexual and Gender Minority Mental Health.

 Hegarty, P., Prandelli, M., Lundberg, T., Liao, L. M., Creighton, S., & Roen, K. (2020).
 Drawing the line between essential and nonessential interventions on intersex characteristics with European health care professionals.
 Review of General Psychology. doi:10.1177/1089268020963622